niels-slotboom/notes/Submanifolds.typ

   If the shift is zero, though, then $P = gamma$ not just in effect but in substance.
 One can see this either algebraically, or intuitively as follows: when the shift vanishes, we have $diff_t prop n^sharp$, meaning $diff_t$ is fully normal.
 In that case, $P$ never has to process $diff_t$ at all---there is no tangential contribution to extract.
 Hence, no $dt$ terms need to appear, and $P$ reduces directly to $gamma$.

-- _Inverse Metric_: Besides the ADM split of the metric, @ADMsplitMetric[], one frequently needs to use the inverse metric,
+- *Inverse Metric* Besides the ADM split of the metric, @ADMsplitMetric[], one frequently needs to use the inverse metric,
   $
     g^(-1) = g^(mu nu) diff_mu otimes diff_nu,
   $